Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Events.md

 ### Capturing Events

+> [!NOTE]
->NOTE: To download a sample project which contains a reusable MonoBehaviour called `InputRecorder`, which can capture and replay input from arbitrary devices, open the Package Manager, select the Input System Package, and choose the sample project "Input Recorder" to download.
+> To download a sample project which contains a reusable MonoBehaviour called `InputRecorder`, which can capture and replay input from arbitrary devices, open the Package Manager, select the Input System Package, and choose the sample project "Input Recorder" to download.

 You can use the [`InputEventTrace`](../api/UnityEngine.InputSystem.LowLevel.InputEventTrace.html) class to record input events for later processing: